-Southern Cross is a group of independent businesses that share an interest in your health.
+Southern Cross is a group of businesses that share an interest in your health.
 Our range of products and services, combined with our not-for-profit focus, size and experience, means Southern Cross plays a unique and important role in the New Zealand health sector.

 Southern Cross first opened for business in 1961, introducing health insurance to New Zealanders and laying the foundations for one of New Zealand’s most enduring, best known and trusted brands.
 Southern Cross was established because its founders strongly believed New Zealanders should have ongoing access to private healthcare options.